bpbpublications/Programming-for-Problem-Solving-C/README.md

-# Programming for Problem Solving–C
+# Modern Approach to C Programming
- Programming for Problem Solving – C, by BPB Publications
+ Modern Approach to C Programming, by BPB Publications